 Naturally, the original move to live streaming with online access was a huge change for the world of sports broadcasts and the fans that tune in to watch.
 But even after debuting just three years ago, ESPN+ has changed, the people have changed, and how we consume live events has also changed.
 Everything is changing.
 ESPN, on the other hand, has been in business for four decades, covering thousands of sports broadcasts, live events, and sports-related media such as documentaries.
 All of those things are available on ESPN+ and then some.

 Active subscribers get access to thousands of live events and sports broadcasts covering a multitude of sports, including soccer, combat and mixed martial arts, baseball, tennis, hockey, golf, and even college sports.
 All of the big names are there too from NHL and NBA to UFC and PGA Tour.
 It’s no wonder they’ve taken to calling it “the best seat in the house.”
 Beyond that, there are also a ton of media options that aren’t live and can be watched anytime, like sports documentaries, acclaimed series, and ESPN+ originals with commentary from the top names in sports.
-The “award-winning”includes a plethora of sports documentaries that you can stream from compatible devices, or download and enjoy anywhere — like on vacation!
+The “award-winning” 30 for 30 library includes a plethora of sports documentaries that you can stream from compatible devices, or download and enjoy anywhere — like on vacation!

 Because ESPN+ is available across so many streaming devices and platforms, you’ll always have somewhere to watch, no matter where you are.
 Some examples include smart TVs, Roku, Fire TV, Xfinity, game consoles like Xbox or PlayStation, mobile devices, or even just within a web browser on your computer or laptop.
 If you’re out somewhere shopping, visiting the in-laws, or running errands, you can always tune in using your Android or iOS device — like your iPhone.
 There are so many options, you don’t ever have to miss a live broadcast again.It should be noted that ESPN+ does not give you access to ESPN’s traditional TV networks or the content that’s broadcast on them — you’ll still need a cable, satellite, or digital subscription for those.
 But there’s so much content on ESPN+ that you can definitely get by without subscribing to anything else.